 Across from the bathroom is a walk in closet.
 Not all that big, but has the necessities, plenty of hangers, a shelf, plus some drawers and luggage storage.
 There is also a hood for use during a fire evacuation.
 This seems to be common in hotels in China.

 Now in the main part of the bedroom, there are dark wood walls, which contrast with the bright white marble of the bathroom.
 The king sized bed was comfortable, and among the best beds I’ve experienced in a hotel in China.
-The desk is near the window, and is pretty striking, given the top is made from a single slab of wood.
-There was also a fruit basket on the desk as an additional welcome amenity, or maybe it was just a fruit basket provided to all guests.
+The desk is near the window, and is pretty striking, with the top made from a single slab of wood.
+There was also a fruit basket on the desk as another welcome amenity, or maybe it was just a fruit basket provided to all guests.

 Opposite the bed is a large TV along with shelves containing various pots and other design features.